Andy-Ansong/Passwordless-Authentication/README.md

-# Passwordless-Authentication
+# Internal Employee Portal

-An api that allow user to login using a one time code sent to their email accounts.
+An api to ensure private and secure communication and interactions within a company.

 ## Setup